letuananh/puchikarui/README.md

 puchikarui
 ==========

-A minimalist SQLite wrapper library for Python which supports ORM features too.
+A minimalist SQLite wrapper library for Python which supports ORM features.

-To run demo, please type this to terminal:
+To run demo, please try this script:
 ```
 python3 puchikarui.demo.py
 ```